-Spencer A. Burkholz is a partner in the Firm's San Diego office and a member of the Firm's Executive and Management Committees.
-Mr. Burkholz specializes in securities class actions and private actions on behalf of large institutional investors and was one of the lead trial attorneys in the Household securities class action that
+Spence Burkholz is a partner in the Firm's San Diego office and a member of the Firm's Executive and Management Committees.
+He has 21 years of experience in prosecuting securities class actions and private actions on behalf of large institutional investors.
+Burkholz was one of the lead trial attorneys in Jaffe v.